Daphne Oz Embraces Her ‘Mommy Tummy’ In White Bikini

 I almost didn’t share these photos because I didn’t love how my stomach looked in them.
 And the moment I realized I was having that thought, I knew I wanted to share them anyway. #BodyPositivity and #selflove are so important to me, and I’ve worked hard over my life to squash negative self talk by focusing on gratitude and potential.
 I am SO MUCH HAPPIER when I celebrate my hard work and the progress I’ve made and realize it’s about the process, not perfection.
 My mommy tummy gave me the four best gifts I could ever have imagined!! ❤️❤️❤️❤️ I tell myself, and I’m telling anyone who needs to hear it: life is too short to hold yourself back or feel ashamed because you don’t think you’re in perfect physical shape.
 Take the picture and celebrate this moment!!
 I get so much encouragement from my community (you guys!) and my @ww family—my coach @lisa_nyc_coach especially, plus the app and the other members who I learn from constantly.
 It’s easier to make smart choices when you have good info and aren’t relying on convenience or bad habits.
 If you’re on a journey like mine, I highly recommend checking @ww out #wwambassador ❤️ I look at these pictures and am so happy to have a snapshot of this sweet moment with my baby girls—and I know I’m going to love them even more in the years to come.
 Feel good out there! ????

-In the pics, Daphne wore a white lace bikini and a green trucker hat with the words “Amber Waves Farm” on it.
+In the pics, Daphne wore a white bikini and a green trucker hat with the words “Amber Waves Farm” on it.
 The business is located in Amagansett, New York.

-Daphne and her two daughters — Domenica and Gigi — were seen sharing some beach time together in the series of four snaps, digging in the sand, and enjoying the warm summer months together.
+Daphne and her two daughters — Domenica and Gigi — were seen sharing some beach time together in the series of four snaps, as they dug in the sand and enjoyed the warm summer weather.
 The little girls wore similar bathing suits, blue one-piece outfits with a darling white trim on the neckline.

-Fans of the health and wellness expert loved the photos and the positive message Daphne said in the caption.
+Fans of the health and wellness expert loved the photos and the positive message Daphne shared in the caption.

 “I literally just thought ‘damn girl with that body’ before I even saw the caption.
-You are beautiful and an inspiration,” shared one follower.
+You are beautiful and an inspiration,” stated one follower.

 “I treasure candid photos like these so much.
 Your babies will look back on these with so much appreciation.
-Thank you for deciding to share these,” said a second fan.
+Thank you for deciding to share these,” said a second admirer.

 “You had 4 babies housed in that tummy!
 I think you look amazing,” remarked a third Instagram user.

 “Dang I immediately thought ‘hot mama’!!!
 I reframe myself of self through my kids.
-My daughter said something about “fixing@ my grey hair and I was like ‘oh I love myself the way I am!!’
+My daughter said something about ‘fixing’ my grey hair and I was like ‘oh I love myself the way I am!!’
 Which is something I never heard as a kid.
 You are a role model and show us all how our bodies morph through life!” stated a fourth fan.